 We believe our curriculum should challenge students to fulfil their true potential.
-Students at Wales are encouraged to follow a curriculum that prepares them for the next stage in their education and or employment journey.
+Students at Wales High School are guided and encouraged to follow a curriculum that prepares them for the next stage in their education or employment journey.
 We encourage students to view their outcomes not only by academic success, but also by their personal and social development.

-This is broad, balanced and aligned with the breadth and ambition of the English National Curriculum.
+Our curriculum is broad, balanced and aligned with the breadth and ambition of the English National Curriculum.

 The curriculum at Wales is ambitious as we carefully select the knowledge we want students to learn.
 We ensure there are opportunities to revisit knowledge and assess students’ understanding through our classroom practices.

 The curriculum is fully sequenced, using pedagogical research to inform our curriculum design.
 We work closely with our feeder schools to ensure our curriculum builds on the knowledge students gain in Key Stage 2.
 We build on what students already know to sequence our curriculum carefully from Y7 through to Key Stage 5.

 The curriculum encourages students to deepen their knowledge beyond the subject studied, by linking knowledge and understanding between subject disciplines.

 We work hard to support struggling readers, develop reading for pleasure and teach vocabulary carefully to help students enhance their reading skills and make links between subjects.

 We aim for the curriculum at Wales to be fully inclusive.
 We offer a balance of academic and vocational qualifications.
 We adapt how we teach our curriculum for SEND students and in our Integrated Resource – The Bridge – to meet the needs of our students.
 All of our students have access to the EBACC suite of qualifications at Key Stage 4.
 An important part of our curriculum is proving enhanced support for struggling readers so they can access the curriculum.